CiberBoard/btc/README.md

 **Important Notice**:

-- Only scan addresses you own or have explicit permission to test
+- Only scan addresses you own or have explicit permission to test.
-- Respect applicable laws and regulations in your jurisdiction
+- Respect applicable laws and regulations in your jurisdiction.
-- The author disclaims all liability for misuse or illegal activities
+- The author disclaims all liability for misuse or illegal activities.

 ## 🤝 Contributing